Nicole Haitzinger

 Research Interests

-• Resonating the Tragic: Figure and chorus
+• Resonances of the Tragic: Figure and Chorus

 • Staging Europe

-• Curating the performing arts
+• Curating in the Performing Arts

 Biography